jalibras/ubbr/docs/problem_authors.md

 To get it up and running on localhost

-1. Istall Django for your version of python.
+1. Install Django for your version of python.
 It has been tested with Python 3.5 and Django 1.10.
 It should woWith other versions of Python and Django but YMMV.

-2. Deploy the
+2. Deploy the application on a test server.
+In a linux environment, the following shell commands will do that

 $ cd ubbr_webapp

 $ python manage.py runserver

 Now open a broswer and go to localhost:8000/admin and you should see the Django admin login page.
 Login with